jjvanzon/JJs-Reference-Architecture/Code Style.md

 Preferably give each class (or interface or enum) its own file (except nested classes).

+Reason: One might be surprized to find types hidden away behind a single file name.
+It may harm the overview of the different pieces of code.

 #### Members Private

 Prefer keeping members private.